What Is the Fawn Response? Somatic Experiencing in Carlsbad, CA for Understanding People-Pleasing as a Trauma Pattern

 Fawn: Appease, please, and accommodate to de-escalate

 The fawn response, sometimes called “please and appease,” was first popularized by therapist Pete Walker in his work on complex PTSD.
 It develops when fight, flight, or freeze strategies are unavailable or ineffective—often in childhood environments where caregivers were unpredictable, abusive, neglectful, or emotionally volatile.
 A child learns that their safety depends on keeping the powerful person calm and happy.
-Over time, this becomes an automatic nervous system pattern: “If I can make you okay, maybe I’ll be okay.”
+Over time, this becomes an automatic pattern in the nervous system: “If I can make you okay, maybe I’ll be okay.”

 In adulthood, fawning shows up as chronic people-pleasing, conflict avoidance, difficulty setting boundaries, over-responsibility for others’ emotions, and a loss of authentic self.
 You might notice yourself: